DiegoFavela01/DiegoFavela01/README.md

-# Welcome! <br> Check out my [Portfolio](https://diegofavela01.github.io/) to learn more about me

 ### [Financial Technology Bootcamp](https://github.com/DiegoFavela01/Financial-Technology-Bootcamp)
 At the University of California Berekely Financial Technology Bootcamp, I acquired practical skills in financial programming by utilizing Python.
-I have gained expertise in ML applications in finance like neural networks and algorithmic trading.
-Explored blockchain and cryptocurrency concepts.
+I have gained expertise in ML applications in finance, such as neural networks and algorithmic trading.
+I have also explored blockchain and cryptocurrency concepts.

 ## PROJECTS